waynegraham/registry.clir.org/_projects/2015-building-a-nation-preserving-and-providing-access-t.md

 ---
 layout: project
-title: "Building a Nation: Preserving and Providing Access to the Indiana Limestone Photograph Collection"
+title: Building a Nation: Preserving and Providing Access to the Indiana Limestone Photograph Collection
 ---